-What a rabbit wants to eat and what a rabbit should eat are two different things but since a rabbit's digestive system is so sensitive it is important to know what your rabbit needs to consume.
+What a rabbit wants to eat and what a rabbit should eat are two different things.
+Since a rabbit's digestive system is sensitive, it is important to know what your rabbit needs to consume.

 What to Feed Rabbits

 Fiber is vital to the normal function of the digestive system in rabbits.
 Fresh grass hay and vegetables should make up the bulk of the diet for house rabbits.
-Feeding a diet consisting mainly of pellets may result in obesity and increase the likelihood of digestive problems.
+Feeding a diet consisting mainly of pellets may result in obesity and increase the likelihood of digestive problems for your pet rabbit.

 While there is some fiber in pellets, it is finely ground and does not appear to stimulate intestinal function as well as the fiber found in grass hays.
-Roughage, such as hay, also aids in the prevention of hairballs and keeps teeth trimmed.
 The addition of some pellets does add some balance to the diet, however, if your rabbit is a picky eater.

 Anything other than hay, vegetables, and pellets is considered a treat and should be feed in strict moderation.
-The digestive system of a rabbit is very susceptible to serious upsets ( ileus) if the diet is inappropriate.
 The number of pellets should be restricted, especially in overweight rabbits, but any reduction in pellets should be made up with a variety of fresh vegetables and unlimited access to hay.

 Feeding Rabbits Hay

-Hay (grass hays such as timothy or oat hay) should be available at all times to your rabbit.
-Some rabbits may not eat much hay at first but by adding fresh hay a couple of times a day and reducing the number of pellets you offer, your rabbit will likely become hungry enough to eat the hay.
+Hay (specifically grass hays, such as timothy or oat hay) should be available at all times to your rabbit.
+Some rabbits may not eat much hay at first, but by adding fresh hay a couple of times a day and reducing the number of pellets you offer, your rabbit will likely become hungry enough to eat the hay.

 Vegetables for Rabbits